 --believes that eliminating poverty is a profound act of Reconciliation for Edmonton’s Indigenous community, which is disproportionately impacted by poverty.

 This initiative is building on a legacy of work in our city and province around finding innovative solutions to poverty.
-In particular, EndPovertyEdmonton is founded on the work of the City’s 2012/13 Steering Committee to Eliminate Poverty, the Poverty Reduction Strategy of the Alberta Government and the work of the United Way Capital Region.
+In particular, EndPovertyEdmonton is founded on the work of the City’s 2012/13 Steering Committee to Eliminate Poverty, the Poverty Reduction Strategy of the Alberta Government, Edmonton Community Foundation and the work of the United Way of the Alberta Capital Region.
 This reflects our belief that building a community where everyone prospers means we all need to work together.

-EndPovertyEdmonton task force members include many perspectives from the business sector, academia, faith and social services, health care and the Government of Alberta.
+EndPovertyEdmonton task force members represented many perspectives from the business sector, academia, faith and social services, health care and the Government of Alberta.

 Eliminate poverty in Edmonton in a generation.